project-meucci/thimm.github.io/docs/Farm Gate/Climate-food-national-security.md

 ---
-title: Climate, food & national security
+title: Climate Food National Security
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2020-02-29)